• Skip to primary navigation

 STEP 4

 Boil for one minute then remove from the heat and stir in the salt.
-Allow to cool while you make the buttercream.
+Pour the salted caramel into a jar to cool while you make the buttercream.

 MAKE BUTTERCREAM